zpalffy/flickr-photoset-jquery/README.md

 Why?
 ====
 Many flickr/jquery plugins exist already, why create another one?
-I was looking for something extremely simple that didn't require anything specific in the way of DOM elements, or any specific CSS to get things to work.
+I was looking for something extremely simple that didn't require anything specific in the way of DOM elements, or any specific CSS that needed to be installed.
 I also liked the idea of specifying the "layout" with HTML templates.
 This library does not require users to install any specific CSS, nor does it assume anything about the DOM layout surrounding the photoset element.

 Example
 =======
-A simple example is included in the file named `example.html`.
+[A simple example can be seen here](http://zpalffy.github.io/example-flickr-photoset-jquery.html) (source: https://github.com/zpalffy/zpalffy.github.io/blob/master/example-flickr-photoset-jquery.html).
 The example takes a [Flickr API Key](https://www.flickr.com/services/api/keys/) and photoset id as parameters and displays the photoset on the page.

 Usage
 =====